Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 NOTE: Prepaid plans cannot be canceled or paused.

-Like the other temperature monitors in this review, Waggle tracks temperature, humidity and power loss.
+Like the other pet temperature monitors in this review, Waggle tracks temperature, humidity and power loss (when it’s actually working properly.)

 NOTE: While it’s advertised that Waggle pet monitors work in Canada, you must buy the specific Canadian version.
-US models will not work in Canada or Mexico.
+US models will not work in Canada or Mexico, so you need different devices for each country.

 - Pet temperature monitoring